aaayushg/generative_IDPs/README.md

 **RMSD/** : Modified Bosco Ho C script for many-to-many RMSD and other python scripts for comparing many-to-many and one-to-many RMSDs.

-**t-SNE/** : Scripts for t-SNE space to generate embedded space used in Figure 1 with example data.